In the Land of Invented Languages: Background

 Constructed languages, or conlangs, are intentionally created languages.
 Unlike natural languages, which naturally emerge from human communities, conlangs are developed by individuals or, rarely, small groups.
 Conlangs vary in their intent; artistic languages such as Quenya are designed for aesthetic purposes such as worldbuilding, engineered languages such as Ithkuil are designed for philosophical or experimental purposes, and auxiliary languages such as Esperanto are intended to be used for mass communication.
 Though conlangs have been recorded since the lingua ignota of Hildegard of Bingen in the twelfth century, they increased in popularity with the rise of the internet.

 Arika Okrent is a linguist and journalist.
 She has a master's degree in linguistics from Gallaudet University, a university with a mostly deaf student body, and a Ph.D. in psycholinguistics from the University of Chicago.
 In the Land of Invented Languages was her first book.
 Okrent is fluent in American Sign Language and speaks or understands some level of Hungarian, Esperanto, and Brazilian Portuguese.
 She is also certified as having a basic understanding of Klingon by the Klingon Language Institute.

 Synopsis

+The lot of the language inventor was almost always a hard one, and those who set out with the most confidence invariably ended up full of bitterness.
+Ben Prist, the Australian creator of Vela, simply could not understand why his language was being ignored, and blamed some kind of anti-Australian conspiracy.
+"Why aren't we allowed to have the easiest language possible?" he complains.
+"A child can go to a library and pick-up a book on pornography.
+Why can't a grown-up person pick-up a book on the easiest language possible?
+Is this democracy?
+Is this human?
+Where are our human rights?"
+He has no doubt that his work is an unrecognized masterpiece for which he has become a persecuted martyr.